Collection: GRID PoE & PoE++ Switches

 1. List devices per zone: Count Wi-Fi APs, cameras, VoIP phones, touch panels, signage players and any other PoE loads connected to POE-Jack® plates or directly to the switch.

-2. Note PoE class/watts: For each endpoint, note PoE class (802.3af/at/bt) and typical watt draw.
+2. Note PoE class / watts: For each endpoint, record its PoE class (802.3af/at/bt) and typical watt draw.
 Camera heaters, PTZs and high-power APs add up quickly in Canadian winters.

-5. Cable correctly: Use 23-AWG CMP Cat6e for permanent links to POE-Jack® plates and APs, then keep patch runs short and labelled at the rack.
+5. Cable correctly: Use 23-AWG CMP Cat6e for permanent links to POE-Jack® plates and APs, then keep patch runs short, labelled and serviceable at the rack.

 Compare GRID PoE switch models